 Mexico City is also the economic powerhouse of Mexico, as it’s responsible for about 16% of the country’s GDP (22% if we are talking about the metro area).
 If Mexico City was a country, it would have the 5th largest economy in Latin America.

 Another well-known feature of Mexico City is the high altitude at where it was founded.
 Located in the valley of Mexico, Mexico City was built at about 2300 meters of altitude, and it is surrounded by volcanoes that reach well above 5000 meters of altitude.
 Toluca, which is part of the greater Mexico City area, is about 2600 meters high.

-Mexico City isn’t the highest large city in the world, nor the highest capital.
+Mexico City isn’t the world’s highest “large city” or the highest capital.
 That prize goes to La Paz, Bolivia, at an astonishing 3800 meters of altitude.
 However, La Paz and the few other large cities higher than CDMX are much smaller.

 When we combine the size and the altitude, no other city in the world compares to Mexico City.
 It’s astonishing to have about 22 Million people living at more than 2300 meters of altitude.

-As we mentioned above, Mexico city lies in a valley surrounded by high mountains and volcanoes, which is part of the Trans-Mexican Volcanic Belt.
+As mentioned above, Mexico City lies in a valley surrounded by high mountains and volcanoes, part of the Trans-Mexican Volcanic Belt.
 These volcanoes are part of the stunning natural setting where Mexico City was built, and when it’s clear enough, they are perfectly visible from the city.